Accessibility

 When a student is officially approved for accommodations through SAS, faculty receive a Faculty Notification Letter (FNL) via AIM at any point before or during the semester.
 Provide accommodations as outlined in the letter.

-3. Provide the accommodations as outlined in the Faculty Notification Letter.
+- Provide the accommodations as outlined in the FNL.

-5. If your exams require proctoring and you cannot provide approved testing accommodations in your department, complete the Testing Agreement Form.
-The link appears in the Faculty Notification Letter, or you can access it by logging in to your AIM faculty portal.
+- If your exams require proctoring and you cannot provide approved testing accommodations in your department, complete the Testing Agreement Form.
+The link appears in the FNL, or you can access it by logging in to your AIM faculty portal.

-6. Discuss testing and classroom accommodation implementation as soon as the Faculty Notification Letter is received.
+- Discuss testing and classroom accommodation implementation as soon as the FNL is received.
 Instructors are welcome to initiate this discussion.

-11. If a student discloses a disability or requests accommodations without official SAS notification, complete this referral form so SAS can contact them.
+- If a student discloses a disability or requests accommodations without official SAS notification, complete the Basic Needs System (BNS) Referral Form so a member of the Basic Needs team can contact them.

-Alternative Text and Media (Alt Text & Media) provides classroom materials in accessible formats for students with print disabilities.
-If a student in your course is approved for alternative format accommodations, an SAS advocate will schedule an Accessibility Planning Meeting with you, the student, and the Alt Text & Media team to determine additional support needed based on the student’s needs, skills, and technology.
-Learn more at Alternative Text and Media Services at ACC or email AltText@austincc.edu.
+Alternative Text and Media (Alt Text & Media) supports students with disabilities who require special formats like braille and screen reader accessible content.
+If a student in your course requires alternative format accommodations, an SAS Advocate will reach out to schedule an Accessibility Planning Meeting: usually virtual, this meeting normally includes the SAS Advocate, instructor(s), the student, and the Alt Text & Media team.
+Together, we determine if support is needed to ensure access to the specific course materials, given the student’s particular needs, preferred formats, and available technology.
+Alt Text & Media may request access to the Blackboard course to remediate documents or convert to special formats.
+Learn more at Alternative Text and Media Services at ACC or email alttext@austincc.edu.

 Grackle Docs simplifies making Google Docs accessible and can generate tagged PDF/UA files.
 Grackle is available to all ACC Google Workspace for Education users logged in with their @austincc.edu account.
 The Grackle tools in Google Docs, Sheets, and Slides help identify and fix issues directly from the Grackle panel.
 To launch, go to Extensions > Grackle > Launch.